Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 > This rule works best if you find players spend too long deciding on upgrades as they will likely already have decided on their favourite from the pool when the time comes.

 #### Remove:
-Some cards will instruct you to 'Remove' a card from your deck, discard or tableau.
+Some cards will instruct you to 'Remove' a card from your deck, discard, or tableau.
 Removing a card permanently removes it from play, returning it to the box.

 # Game Master